Your kid is great -- good sport, lots of good deeds -- but they have obnoxious moments. And those moments threaten your sanity.

 Why they do it: They need help with something.

 What you can do: A kid who is rude or mean to others might be angry about something else.
 Kids are famous for shifting their feelings, Carter says.
-He may act badly because he's lonely or is struggling with schoolwork.
-Or he could be picking up on stress at home.
+They may act badly because they are lonely or are struggling with schoolwork.
+Or they could be picking up on stress at home.
 Do some digging.
 "I think the best thing parents can do is check with their kids and say, 'Is something bothering you?'"
 Kenefick says.
 Follow up with your child's teacher as well.

 When should you get help?